MicrosoftDocs/azure-stack-docs/azure-stack/operator/site-recovery-deploy-target.md

 ## Create plans and offers

-Once Azure Site Recovery on Azure Stack Hub and its dependencies are installed, the next step for the operator is to ensure that users have the correct offers assigned to their respective Azure Stack Hub user subscriptions.
+Once Azure Site Recovery on Azure Stack Hub and its dependencies are installed, the next step is to ensure that users have the correct offers assigned to their respective Azure Stack Hub user subscriptions.

-The process is similar to [Create an offer in Azure Stack Hub](azure-stack-create-offer.md), and the operator must add the respective **Microsoft.DataReplication** service to the plan they intend to use.
+The process is similar to [Create an offer in Azure Stack Hub](azure-stack-create-offer.md), and you must add the respective **Microsoft.DataReplication** service to the plan you intend to use.
 This can be either a plan to a new offer, or used as an add-on to an existing offer:

 :::image type="content" source="media/site-recovery-deploy-target/add-new-plan.png" alt-text="Screenshot showing new plans added." lightbox="media/site-recovery-deploy-target/add-new-plan.png":::

 The **Microsoft.DataReplication** service does not enforce any quotas.
-Instead, operators rely on the existing quotas (for VM, Compute, Storage, and so on) to ensure that Users can create whatever resources they are allowed to create, conforming with the capacity planning in place.
+Instead, you can rely on the existing quotas (for VM, Compute, Storage, and so on) to ensure that users can create whatever resources they are allowed to create, conforming with the capacity planning in place.

 ## Azure Stack Hub user subscription